InterviewsGuide

-Companies expect you to negotiate.
 The person who made the offer almost certainly has a range with room above the number they gave you.
 They started lower than their max on purpose.

 Negotiating professionally — with data and grace — will not get your offer rescinded.
-In 15 years of hiring data, well-framed negotiations almost never backfire.
+In years of hiring data, well-framed negotiations almost never backfire.

 The only way to leave money on the table is to not ask.

-When to Negotiate
+When to move.

-After you have a written or verbal offer
+After you have an offer

 When you have competing offers

-Multiple offers dramatically increase your leverage — use them (honestly).
+Multiple offers dramatically increase your leverage.
+Use them honestly.

-NOT during the application or screening phase
+NOT during the screening phase

 NOT after you've already accepted